-Durban will host the 9th World Soybean Research Conference 17-22nd February 2013, sponsored by the Ethekwini Municipality and agrochemical corporations Monsanto, Syngenta and Dupont.
-The theme of the conference is ?From China to Africa ?
-Can research close the gap between soy production and increasing global demand.?
+Durban will host the 9th World Soybean Research Conference in February 2013, sponsored by the Ethekwini Municipality and agrochemical corporations Monsanto, Syngenta and Dupont.
+The theme of the conference is “From China to Africa.
+Can research close the gap between soy production and increasing global demand?”

-1. Hazell, P. & Poulton, C. 2007 ?All-Africa review of experiences with commercial agriculture: case study on food staples?, background paper for World Bank?s Competitive Commercial Agriculture in Sub-Saharan Africa study, p.12
+Footnote: Hazell, P. & Poulton, C. 2007 “All-Africa review of experiences with commercial agriculture: case study on food staples”, background paper for World Bank’s Competitive Commercial Agriculture in sub-Saharan Africa study, p.12

 b) For more information on Soya in South Africa and internationally see: ACB (2011).
 Corporate concentration and control in the grains and oilseed value chain in South Africa: A case study of the Bunge/Senwes joint venture